JoelStansbury/os6025_project/README.md

 ### Add ssh-key
-This makes pushing and pulling to the repo easier https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
+This makes pushing and pulling to the repo easier <br>
+https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent